American Languages

 Ojibwe is in a strong position in terms of numbers of speakers.
 Some 35,000 to 65,000 people speak a form of it.
 Some children even learn it as a first language.
 Ottawa proper is only spoken by maybe only a few hundred speakers.
 They live mostly in Ontario around Georgian Bay and North Channel, though a few are around Sarnia, Ontario, and in Michigan.

-Wyandot (Wendat)Specimen of Shawanoese & Wyandott, or Huron Language by Col. John Johnson.
-What little I have on the Wyandot language is from a reprint of this book(let) or this site.
-The B.N.O.
-Walker list of the numbers from one to ten are: scot, ten-deeh, sh-enk, en-dahk, wish-a, wah-sha, soo-tah-reh, ah-teh-reh, en-tro, ah-seh.
-The Wyandot language died out in the 1960s.
+Wyandot (Wendat)Specimen of Shawanoese & Wyandott, or Huron Language, a book(let) by Col. John Johnson.
+Actually, what little I have on the Wyandot language is from a reprint of Johnson's booklet or at the Wyandot Nation of Kansas site.
+The Wyandot Nation site includes the B.N.O.
+Walker wordlist with numbers from one to ten: scot, ten-deeh, sh-enk, en-dahk, wish-a, wah-sha, soo-tah-reh, ah-teh-reh, en-tro, ah-seh.
+I recently came across a new site called First Voices.
+It has wordlists in a modern orthography.
+The numbers one through ten are: skat, tëndih, ahchienhk, ndahk, wihch, wahia, tsoutare', a'tere', en'tron', ahsen.

 Mingo (Unyææshæötká') — Much can be found at Mingo Egads.The author of Mingo Egads has other forms for numbers on his site: 'four' kéí, 'six' yéí', 'eight' teknyô.

-The Mingo are an Iroquoian group made up of Seneca, Delaware, Shawnee, Susquehannock, and Wyandot groups.
-The Seneca seem to be the most important element, however.
-Chief Logan was a Mingo.
-For a comparison with Seneca, here are the numbers 1-10 from Wallace Chafe in his Handbook of the Seneca Language (Lord only knows if the browser will pick this up): ska:t, tekhni:h, sęh, ke:ih, wis, ye:i', ja:tak, tekyǫ', tyohtǫ:h, washę:h.
-There are fewer than a dozen speakers of Mingo.
+The Mingo are an Iroquoian group who lived outside of the Iroquoian Confederacy.
+They were an amalgamation of Seneca, Cayuga, Susquehannock, and other groups.
+The language is most closely related to Seneca.
+For a comparison with Seneca, here are the numbers 1-10 from Wallace Chafe in his Handbook of the Seneca Language: ska:t, tekhni:h, sęh, ke:ih, wis, ye:i', ja:tak, tekyǫ', tyohtǫ:h, washę:h.
+The language was spoken as late as the 1980s.

-The Seneca-Cayuga of Oklahoma are descendants of the Mingo.
-Seneca-Cayuga was spoken as late as the 1980s.
-The numbers one to five in Cayuga are: sga:t, dekni:, ahsenh, gei:, hwihs.
-There are fewer than 100 speakers of Cayuga, all of them in Canada.
+The numbers one to five in Cayuga, by the way, are: sga:t, dekni:, ahsenh, gei:, hwihs.
+There are fewer than 100 speakers of Cayuga.

 Other American Languages